No description

 What the Simulator Models

-The Mycelium Grid has two clearly separated layers, and the simulator makes this explicit.
+The Mycelium Grid has two clearly separated layers:

 1. Infrastructure Layer — Cloud Slices

-At the bottom layer, physical machines are sliced into small, usable units we call cloud slices.
+At the bottom layer, physical machines are sliced into small, usable units called cloud slices.

 A cloud slice represents: